JvanKatwijk/sdr-j-fm/README.md

 Windows
 -------------------------------------------------------------------------------------

-For Windows, the releases section of this repository contains an installer that will install the executable as werrl as required libraries.
+For Windows, the releases section of this repository contains an installer, setup-fmreceiver-  that will install the executable as well as required libraries.
 Note that the installer will call upon an installer for the dll implementing the api to get access to the SDRplay

 ------------------------------------------------------------------------------------------